shelajev/visual-chatbot/client/src/components/tutorial/steps/messageBasics.md

 }
 ```

-You'll notice in the response's `choices` array, there is another message!
-But, this one has a different `role` associated with it.

 ### Message roles

-Think of the "role" of a message similar to the type of the message.
-A few of the roles are outlined below:
+Now that we've seen a few different "roles" of messages, let's dive into what the roles mean.
+The "role" of a message specifies the type of the message and how it should be handled by the LLM.
+The roles we've seen so far include:

-- **system** - information on how the system should operate.
+- **system** (sometimes called **developer**) - information on how the LLM should operate.
+What is its persona?
 What are the rules of engagement?
 How should the LLM structure responses?
 What are things it must or must never do?
 - **user** - messages sent by the user.
 These are typically the messages typed in the chat interaction or through other mechanisms.
 - **assistant** - messages generated by the AI assistant (like we see in the response)

+We'll talk about a fourth type called **tool** in a little bit.
+But, now it's your turn to try things out a little bit!

 ## Your task

+For this step of the tutorial, your goal is to get familiar with messages.

+In the message view, you'll see a default system message that has already been specified.
+When you add a message, the stack of messages will be sent to the API.

+1. Add a few `user` messages and get results from the API.
-Close this tutorial and interact with the LLM by submitting messages.
-You can click on any message to view more details about the message, including its role and content.
+2. Click on any message to view the raw message details, including its role and content.

-As a bonus, change the System Prompt (by going into **Settings** -> **System prompt**) to a different character and see how the responses vary.
+3. Adjust the System Prompt and see how the flow of the conversation changes.
+You can do so by going to **Settings** -> **System prompt**.